-Most recently, she has participated in an AHR Conversation “History after the End of History: Re-conceptualizing the Twentieth Century,” American Historical Review, December 2016 and is the author of “Gender Binary and the Limits of Poststructuralist Method,” Gender and History, August 2016; “Bolshevik Feminism and Gender Agendas of Communism,” in Silvio Pons and Stephen Smith, eds., World Revolution and Socialism in One Country (Cambridge University Press, forthcoming, 2017); and “Soviet Modernity: Stephen Kotkin and the Bolshevik Predicament,” Contemporary European History, May 2014.
+Most recently, she has participated in an AHR Conversation “History after the End of History: Re-conceptualizing the Twentieth Century,” American Historical Review, December 2016 and is the author of “Gender Binary and the Limits of Poststructuralist Method,” Gender and History, August 2016; “Bolshevik Feminism and Gender Agendas of Communism,” in Silvio Pons and Stephen Smith, eds., World Revolution and Socialism in One Country (Cambridge University Press, 2017); “Imaging Socialism in the Soviet Century,” Social History, August 2017; and “Soviet Modernity: Stephen Kotkin and the Bolshevik Predicament,” Contemporary European History, May 2014.
 She has been Fellow at the National Humanities Center; George Kennan Member at the Institute for Advanced Study, Princeton; Fellow at Davis Center for Russian and Eurasian Studies at Harvard University, and visiting scholar at the Institute of Eastern European History at Tubingen University (Germany).
 Her work has been supported by the Mellon Faculty Book Manuscript Workshop Fellowship, SSRC, and IREX.

 Ph.D., History, 2001, Johns Hopkins University.

 Fellow, National Humanities Center, 2013-2014.

 Member, School of Historical Studies, Institute for Advanced Study, Spring Term, 2013.

 2011 Herbert Baxter Adams Prize of the American Historical Association, awarded for the best first book in European history.

 2008-2009 Mellon Faculty Book Manuscript Workshop Fellowship, John Hope Franklin Humanities Institute, Duke University.

 2006-2010 Hunt Family Assistant Professor of History, Duke University.